Lance E. Poston, Director of LGBTQ* Resources

 Pronouns: They, Them, Their Email: firstname.lastname@example.org

-Rayne works to support the LGBTQ* student groups on campus, facilitate programming for the office’s major events and asses needs of the University to further the office’s impact.
+Rayne works to support LGBTQ* student groups and leaders on campus, facilitate programming for the office’s major events and evaluate needs of the University to further the office’s impact.
 Rayne has a degree in Gender Studies from Transylvania University and brings a variety of experiences as an educator and advocate to their work at UK, including time as an AmeriCorps VISTA in the Campus and Community Engagement Office at Transylvania.
-While in undergrad, Rayne was the Director of TUnity, the university’s gender and sexuality student organization, held office in the Black Student Alliance and feminist student organization, and was an active member of the Diversity Action Council.
-Their office is located in Blazer, Room 301.
 In their free time they enjoy writing spoken word poetry and fiction.

 Kristen Mark, PhD, MPH, Faculty Fellow